 Turn up logging on the SMTP Send Connector

-To enable logging on an send connector log into the Exchange Admin Center (EAC) and select the Mail Flow tab and Send Connectors sub tab.
+To enable logging on a send connector, log into the Exchange Admin Center (EAC) and select the Mail Flow tab and Send Connectors sub-tab.
 Double click the send connector named Outbound to Office 365 and select Verbose under the General tab.
 Click Save.